sspervez21/DropToken/README.txt

 ### This project requires the use of OpenAPI2.0(swagger) and Golang commandline tools
 ### We also use 'dep' to manage dependencies which will need to be downloaded before the project can be built
+### Please note that many of the files in this project are auto-generated and should not be overwritten.
+These are marked as such in the headers.

 ### generate swagger files
 swagger generate server -f swagger.yml